budivoogt/recipe_tracker/notes.md

 -   instructions: text
 -   rating: 1-5

-# Progress report

-## 2023-11-1

 ### Bugs

 -   [x] When adding a recipe, the push to the Supabase database is giving a 400 Bad Request error.
--   [ ] newRecipes isn't clearing after successful submission of recipes.
+-   [x] newRecipes isn't clearing after successful submission of recipes.

 I suspect the issue is that currentRecipes isn't being updated with the latest recipes.

--   [ ] When successfully adding a recipe, field values aren't reset.
+-   [x] When refreshing the page it's not loading the stored data?
--   [ ] It's also calling the deletedRecipes and updatedRecipes logs, while it shouldn't.
+-   [x] It's also calling the deletedRecipes and updatedRecipes logs, while it shouldn't.
+-   [x] Resolve the ingredients having unnecessary parentheses in the stingified JSON.
+-   [x] When successfully adding a recipe, field values aren't reset.
 -   [ ] When on the /recipes page, logging out doesn't redirect you.
 -   [ ] Make serialized ingredients JSONB instead of JSON.
--   [ ] Resolve the ingredients having unnecessary parentheses in the stingified JSON.
 -   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
 Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.
--   [ ] Redirect from /recipes to /home when a user isn't logged in (or logs out)

--   [ ] When refreshing the page it's not loading the stored data?
+# Progress report

+## 2023-11-3

+I had overcomplicated the Supabase logic.
+I should have instead _first_ built the basic logic for adding, updating and removing recipes using Svelte stores.

+I haven't stuck to the Single Responsibility Principle and created recursiveness in a few places:

+-   The default value for a form submission wasn't properly reset.
+-   The store subscription had recursiveness, where each function that updated the store triggered the original subscription again.
+-   I hadn't separated the different functions: adding, updating, removing and synching local stores <> Supabase.

+It was helpful to build UI tools that allowed me to easily reset the local stores and experiment with different isolated parts of the app.
+Therefore, it's smart to build things slowly and from the ground up moving forward.
+Instead when building this app I had built much of the logic without building the front-end and that resulted in issues.

+I also updated the Supabase package from auth-helpers to their new -ssr package.

 ## 2023-10-26